What Publishers Are Doing To Help During The Coronavirus Pandemic

 Elsevier has mobilized all its content, data analytical tools and expertise, from clinicians to data scientists, to support the global fight against COVID-19.

-The Elsevier Novel Coronavirus Information Center, launched in January to provide free access to 20,000 articles from across its 2,500+ health journals and to latest clinical resources for healthcare professionals and patients, has been used by almost three quarters of a million people to date.
+The Elsevier Novel Coronavirus Information Center, launched in January to provide free access to 28,000 articles from across its 2,500+ health journals and to latest clinical resources for healthcare professionals and patients, has been used by more than 1.5 million people to date.

 Elsevier has also made this important body of coronavirus-related literature available free of charge to the world’s leading public medical research databases for full AI-enabled data mining, collaborating with the White House, NIH, WHO, and the Wellcome Trust.

-Elsevier teams are working with all its stakeholders in providing them with practical support ranging from remote access to ScienceDirect for librarians, free e-book access for medical and nursing students, to online seminars for authors and podcasts with infectious disease experts, the most recent one being attended by more than 14,000 researchers and clinicians (see How Elsevier Is Supporting Your Response to COVID-19).
+Elsevier teams are working with all its stakeholders in providing them with practical support ranging from remote access to ScienceDirect for librarians, free e-book access for medical and nursing students, to online seminars for authors and podcasts with infectious disease experts.
+Elsevier has also launches it COVID-19 Healthcare Hub to provide the latest information and guidelines for healthcare professionals in the diagnosis, testing and treatment of patients. (see How Elsevier Is Supporting Your Response to COVID-19).

 Emerald Group Publishing has brought together a number of freely available research resources related to the Coronavirus group of viruses, and epidemics more broadly.